home / skills / aaronontheweb / dotnet-skills / akka-testing-patterns

 ```

-Use `AkkaExecutionMode.LocalTest` to test cluster sharding behavior without an actual cluster.
+Use `AkkaExecutionMode.LocalTest` with `GenericChildPerEntityParent` to test sharding behavior without an actual cluster.
+Same extension methods, different mode.

 ```csharp